MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 'Off' turns off required and optional diagnostic data collection.
 This option is not recommended.

 'RequiredData' sends required diagnostic data but turns off optional diagnostic data collection.
-Google Chrome will send required diagnostic data to keep Google Chrome secure, up to date and performing as expected.
+Microsoft Edge will send required diagnostic data to keep Microsoft Edge secure, up to date and performing as expected.

 'OptionalData' sends optional diagnostic data includes data about browser usage, websites that are visited, crash reports sent to Microsoft for product and service improvement.

 On Windows 7/macOS, this policy controls sending required and optional data to Microsoft.

-If you don't configure this policy or disable it, Google Chrome will default to the user's preference.
+If you don't configure this policy or disable it, Microsoft Edge will default to the user's preference.

 Policy options mapping: